{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 The delete group feature allows users to delete an existing student group in

-the student group list via the command deletegroup g/GROUP_NAME
+the student group list via the command deletegroup g/GROUP_NAME.

-command mechanism is facilitated by the DeleteGroupCommand
+The deletegroup command mechanism is facilitated by the DeleteGroupCommand and the DeleteGroupCommandParser.

 It allows users to delete an already-existing-group from the ArchDuke student group list.
 It uses the AddressBook#removeGroup(Group key)